Falkland Islands sovereignty dispute: Post-war

 Following the 1982 war, the British increased their presence in the Falkland Islands.
 RAF Mount Pleasant was constructed.
-This allowed fighter jets to be based on the islands and strengthened the UK's ability to reinforce the Islands at short notice.
+This allowed fighter jets to be based on the islands and strengthened the UK's ability to reinforce the Falklands at short notice.
 The military garrison was substantially increased and a new garrison was established on South Georgia.
 The Royal Navy South Atlantic patrol was strengthened to include both HMS Endurance and a Falkland Islands guard ship.

 As well as this military build-up, the UK also passed the British Nationality (Falkland Islands) Act 1983, which granted full British citizenship to the islanders.
 To show British commitment to the islands, high-profile British dignitaries visited the Falklands, including Margaret Thatcher, the Prince of Wales, and Princess Alexandra.
-The UK has also pursued links to the islands from Chile, which had provided help to British Forces during the Falklands War.
+The UK has also pursued links to the islands from Chile, which provided help to British Forces during the Falklands War.
 LATAM now provides a direct air link to Chile from Mount Pleasant.

 In 1985, the Falkland Islands Dependencies, comprising at that time the island groups of South Georgia and the South Sandwich Islands, and Shag Rocks and Clerke Rocks, became a distinct British overseas territory – South Georgia and the South Sandwich Islands.

-Under the 1985 constitution, the Falkland Islands Government (FIG) became a parliamentary representative democratic dependency, with the governor as head of government and representative of the Queen.
+Under the 1985 constitution, the Falkland Islands Government (FIG) became a parliamentary representative democratic dependency, with the governor as head of government and representative of the monarch.
 Members of the FIG are democratically elected and the governor is effectively a figurehead.
 Theoretically, the governor has the power under the 2009 constitution to exercise executive authority; in practice he is obliged to consult the Executive Council in the exercise of his functions.
 The main responsibilities of the governor are external affairs and public services.
 Effectively under this constitution, the Falkland Islands are self-governing with the exception of foreign policy, although the FIG represents itself at the United Nations Special Committee on Decolonisation as the British Government no longer attends.

 Relations between the UK and Argentina remained hostile after 1982 and diplomatic relations were restored in 1989.
-Although the United Nations General Assembly passed a resolution calling for the UK and Argentina to return to negotiations over the Islands' future, the UK ruled out any further talks over the Islands' sovereignty.
+Although the United Nations General Assembly passed a resolution calling for the UK and Argentina to return to negotiations over the Falklands' future, the UK ruled out any further talks over the islands' sovereignty.
 The UK has also maintained controls on arms exports to Argentina, although these were relaxed in 1998.